 TERMS FOR RENTID MANAGE PLUS AND RENTID TENANT FIND

 RentiD are able to request a market appraisal of your property in order to be able to set the correct rental.
 You are also welcome to speak to one of our experienced Property Managers as they can also advise on matters relating to successfully renting your property to the right Tenant.

-RentiD are able to upload your property information including images, floorplan and descriptions which can be marketed to Rightmove, Zoopla and other portals RentiD have available (inclusive for RentiD with Digital Assistant Plus).
+RentiD are able to upload your property information including images, floorplan and descriptions which can be marketed to Rightmove, Zoopla and other portals RentiD have available (requires purchase of RentiD Tenant Find).

 RentiD may erect a to let and let by board at our discretion.

 The Client remains responsible for conducting their own viewings, selecting the correct Tenant and deciding on the terms of the offer/tenancy which they can input onto the platform when beginning the Start of Tenancy Assistant process.
-RentiD can arrange accompanied viewings (at an additional cost starting from £42 incl.
+RentiD can arrange accompanied viewings (at an additional cost starting from £84 incl.
 VAT for 30 minutes inclusive of key holding and return).

-The drafting, signing and distribution of legally compliant Tenancy Agreements to all relevant parties is the responsibility of the Landlord or Property Manager.
-In the case of subscriptions with Rent On Time Guaranteed, RentiD via LetAlliance will prepare and execute a Tenancy Agreement as an inclusive part of the subscription.
+The drafting, signing and distribution of legally compliant Tenancy Agreements to all relevant parties is ultimately the responsibility of the Landlord or Property Manager although RentiD will prepare and execute an Assured Shorthold Tenancy agreement as an inclusive part of RentiD Tenant Find or RentiD Pro.

 RentiD do not withhold tax for overseas Client(s) and they will remain responsible for their own tax.

 RentiD can arrange quarterly property visits at The Client(s) request (subject to an additional fee).